-After being acquitted of a double murder, and with his previous conviction in appeals when he died, legally speaking, Hernandez died an innocent, according to a Massachusetts legal principle called “abatement ab initio.”
+After being acquitted of a double murder, and with his previous conviction in appeals when he died, legally speaking, Hernandez had died an innocent man, according to a Massachusetts legal principle called “abatement ab initio.”
 Martin W. Healy, chief legal counsel to the Massachusetts Bar Association, told the Boston Globe that “ab initio” means “from the beginning.”
 The rule says that if someone dies before using up all their legal appeals, their legal standing goes back to what it was at the start “as if the trial and conviction never happened.”

-According to the Globe, Bristol D.A. prosecutor, Thomas M. Quinn III, plans to appeal the ruling, saying, “He died a guilty man and a convicted murderer.
+According to the Globe, Bristol D.A. prosecutor, Thomas M. Quinn III, planned to appeal the ruling, saying, “He died a guilty man and a convicted murderer.
 This fact is indisputable … You can’t just snap your fingers and have that go away.”

 It really does boggle the mind, that someone about to do what he did, could write an even-handed note, with penmanship better than mine, and take all the necessary steps in such a methodical way to end their life.

 The family of Odin Lloyd, who Hernandez is convicted of killing, praised the judicial system for giving them justice.

 “This decision has helped the family tremendously to obtain closure from the horrible loss of their beloved Odin,” the Lloyd family said through a representative.
 “He was an inspiration to all who knew him and a devoted member of his family and the entire community.”

 Hernandez’s former attorney was dismayed by the court’s decision stating:

 “We think the Court departed from its usual standards in coming to this decision and intend to seek reconsideration of that aspect of its decision that applies its newly minted law to Mr. Hernandez’s case,” he said in a statement.
 “The Court has overlooked an essential point of fairness in applying its new rule to this case.”